nebiun/ledHeadWii/README.md

 Endless hours of painstaking effort have gone into ensuring the accuracy of each of these games.

 ## NOTE
-Wii version have some games not present in original version.
+Wii version has some games not present in original version.
 These games was developed from scratch.

 ## CREDITS
 Thanks to Peter Hirschberg for the original source code.